skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > ship was burned because of some magic Mordan was using to try to
 > isolate the island.
 In truth, this stuff is in my notes but I don't
 > even know if the dialog in-game covered it.
 The upshot here is that
-> the Dwarves only have a couple of days of food left and they need to
+> the dwarves only have a couple of days of food left and they need to
 > get their hands on some or they will quickly turn from being
 > invaders into conquered slaves.

 Thordek tries to negotiate to go in and rescue their friend Beck in Telwin Port, but that is asking too much.
 The city is under siege.
-Even if the Dwarves let the party in, the defenders of the city would most likely try to kill them on sight.
+Even if the dwarves let the party in, the defenders of the city would most likely try to kill them on sight.
 The commander promises that if the city surrenders or Beck is taken prisoner, that he will be spared.

 Thordek returns to the rest of the party and gives them the news.

-The party rides away from the Dwarf camp, and heads around the southern side of Lake Emlin.
+The party rides away from the dwarf camp, and heads around the southern side of Lake Emlin.
 By nightfall they reach Della Minera, where they freed the slaves a couple of weeks earlier.
 To the north is now a huge area of tents and soldiers.
 The last shreds of the Alidian